Hoff97/tensorjs/README.md

 const model = new tjs.onnx.model.OnnxModel(buffer);
 ```

+To see all supported operators, check the [supported operator list](https://github.com/Hoff97/tensorjs/blob/master/Operators.md).

 You will very likely want to run this model on the GPU.
 To do this:
 ```typescript
 await model.toGPU();